BIOE - Biology-Ecological

 BIOE 597 Ecology of Trout Steams for Teachers: 2 Credits (1 Lec, 1 Lab)

-PREREQUISITE: Graduate students only.
-(Su) Offered summer of even years.
+(Summer, even years.)
 Montana is home to world-renowned trout streams, and this course is designed to delve into how trout and trout streams function and some of the current issues surrounding their management.
 The course content will include principles and techniques for studying trout and trout streams in the laboratory and the field.
 This course will combine laboratory lectures and exercises with day-long field visits to area streams to collect aquatic insects, conduct habitat analyses, and view various types of stream management practices.
 On one field trip, students will don wet suits and directly observe trout behavior.
-Offered Summer

 BIOE 598 Internship: 2-12 Credits (2-12 Other)